Neural Eigenfunctions Are Structured Representation Learners: Experiments

 SCL and Barlow Twins deploy similar learning objectives with Neural Eigenmap, so we opt to take a closer look at their empirical performance.\footnote{VICReg borrows the covariance criterion from Barlow Twins and the two methods perform similarly, so we only include Barlow Twins into our studies.} We reproduce them to place them under the same training protocol as Neural Eigenmap for a fair comparison.
-In particular, we have tuned the trade-off hyper-parameter in Barlow Twins, which plays a similar role with $\alpha$ in our method.
+In particular, we have tuned the trade-off hyper-parameter $\lambda$ in Barlow Twins, which plays a similar role with the $\alpha$ in our method.
 We present the results in \cref{table:2} and \cref{table:3}.
 When fixing the hidden and output dimension of the projector as $2048$, we see that increasing batch size enhances the performance of all three methods (except for the batch size $2048$ for Barlow Twins).
 Compared to the other two methods, a medium batch size like $1024$ or $2048$ can yield significant gains for Neural Eigenmap.
 Meanwhile, when fixing the batch size as $2048$, all methods yield better accuracy when using a higher projector dimension (but SCL failed to converge when setting the dimension to $8192$).
+We can see that NEigenmap benefits more from a higher output dimension than SCL.

 We next study if a longer training procedure would result in higher linear probe performance.
 We compare Neural Eigenmap to SimSiam because it is strongest baseline in \cref{table:1}.
-The results are shown in \cref{table:4}; Neural Eigenmap consistently outperforms SimSiam as we increase the training epochs.
-We further empirically diagnose the MLP projector and find that, when removing the MLP projector or replacing it with a linear one or removing the BN after the hidden layer, Neural Eigenmap failed to converge or performed poorly.
-This finding is partially consistent with the results in some SSL works~\citep[e.g.,][]{chen2021exploring} and we conclude that an MLP projector with BNs in the hidden layer plays an important role in the success of Neural Eigenmap for visual representation learning.
+The results are shown in \cref{table:4}.
+Neural Eigenmap consistently outperforms SimSiam as we increase the training epochs.